saturneric/wg-easy-gluetun/README.md

 modify the `.env` and `docker-compose.yml` file to remove the relevant lines.

 ### 4. Start Services

+Check docker compose file for any additional configuration you may need to do, then start the services:

 ```shell
 sudo docker compose up -d